TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics/Index.rst

 A site configuration consists of the following parts

-//@todo links
 - Base URL configuration: Under which domain(s) is my site accessible
-- Language configuration: Which languages are available for my site
+- :ref:`Language configuration<sitehandling-addingLanguages>`: Which languages are available for my site
-- Error Handling: How should errors for this site behave (For example: configure custom 404 pages)
+- :ref:`Error Handling<sitehandling-errorHandling>`: How should errors for this site behave (For example: configure custom 404 pages)
-- Static Routes: Add static routes to a site (For example for robots.txt on a per site base)
+- :ref:`Static Routes<sitehandling-staticRoutes>`: Add static routes to a site (For example for robots.txt on a per site base)
 - Routing Configuration: How shall routing behave for this site

 Most parts of the site configuration can be edited via the graphical interface in the backend module "Site".